How To Write For Business Insider, Get Exposure, And Elevate Your Brand

 Some reasons I broke through when it came to writing for Business Insider were that my article draft was already written, I picked a very timely topic, I did my homework, and I made it as easy as possible to cut down on the back and forth with prospective editors.

 No secrets here, y’all — this is the exact pitch email I sent.

-It’s important to make your pitch custom, thoughtful, and unique; a person on the other side is wading through dozens or even hundreds of pitches each day.
+It’s important to make your pitch custom, thoughtful, and unique.
+Remember: There’s a person on the other side of the internet wading through dozens or even hundreds of pitches each day.

+Read my lips: Most media outlets actually want you to pitch them.
 Some outlets are traditional media publications and have the advantage of being a household name.
 Other outlets are niche websites that cater to a specific, unique audience.

 Are some of the articles responding to current events?
 Are there particular topics being covered repeatedly?
 These are clues that can give you information on what to write about.

-Step 2: Write a killer article
+Step 2: Write A Killer Article

 In its simplest form, I follow a three-draft approach to producing articles.